JasonBates/vibeCoding/README.md

 python simple_llm_request.py
 ```

-Enter a subject when prompted, and the script will generate a traditional English haiku about that subject.
+Enter a subject when prompted, and the script will generate a vivid two-paragraph poem about that subject.

 ## Requirements

 - Python 3.8+
 - OpenAI API key
-- Supabase account (optional, for haiku storage)
+- Supabase account (optional, for poem storage)
 - openai>=1.0,<2.0
 - python-dotenv>=1.0,<2.0
 - streamlit>=1.36,<2.0